 • Fresh herbs: Parsley and dill add a Mediterranean spirit and freshness to the butter beans.
 Any tender, leafy herb like basil or mint would also work.

-This butter beans recipe builds rich yet bright Mediterranean flavor in just 3 steps and 15 minutes!
+My version of butter beans builds rich yet bright Mediterranean flavor in just 3 steps and 15 minutes!
 Here’s how to make it:

 • Toast the seasonings.
 Mince 4 garlic cloves.
-In a large nonstick pan, heat 2 tablespoons of olive oil over medium.
-When the oil begins to shimmer, add the minced garlic, ¼ teaspoon smoked paprika, and ½ teaspoon each of red pepper flakes, Urfa biber (if using) and cumin.
+In a large nonstick pan set over medium heat, add 2 tablespoons of olive oil.
+When the oil shimmers, add the minced garlic, 1/4 teaspoon smoked paprika, and 1/2 teaspoon each of red pepper flakes, Urfa biber (if using), and cumin.
 Season with a big pinch of salt and pepper and stir just until the garlic is fragrant, about 30 seconds to 1 minute (do not let the garlic brown or the oil will taste bitter).
-A white skillet with olive oil, red pepper flakes, Urfa pepper, cumin, paprika, garlic, salt and pepper being stirred with a wooden spoon.

 Overhead shot of butter beans in a peach-colored bowl with a silver fork and a torn piece of crusty bread.